EricGebhart/Simple_Process_REPL/README.md

 A picture is worth a million words. use the _new-spr-extension-project_ to make a project and go look at it. looking at the help for a namespace may also be enlightening.
 There are three core files to an SPR extension.
-The usual python modules, a yaml file and an spr file.
+A python module, a yaml file and an spr file.
 Only the python is necessary.
 All of the builtin extensions follow this same model.
-_bar_qr_ is a good example if you want to read the source.
+_bar_qr_ in the repo is a good example if you want to read the source.

 Here is the result of `new-spr-extension-project foo`.